rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

-For example, say we had two functions: one that finds the largest item in a slice of `i32` values and one that finds the largest item in a slice of `char` values.
+For example, say we had two functions: one that finds the largest item in a slice of `i32` values and one that finds the largest item in a slice of `char` значения.
 How would we eliminate that duplication?
 Let’s find out!

 ## Generic Data Types